 Is a Laser Used to Remove a Cataract?

 Sometimes, YES.
-Dr. Spencer specializes in the latest surgical and technological advancements.
+Dr. Spencer specializes in Laser Cataract Surgery, the latest surgical and technological advancement in eye surgery.
 For patients that elect to undergo their cataract surgery with the Femtosecond Laser, Dr. Spencer will use the ultra precision of laser guided incisions to deliver a custom surgical experience designed to yield the best vision possible.

 Will My Cataract Grow Back?

 No. However, sometime in the future the lens capsule may opacify and the patient will think that a new cataract has developed.
 Only the thin shell of the former lens has clouded up.
 This can be cleared with an in-office procedure called a YAG laser capsulotomy.
 It’s a fast, painless procedure that only needs to be done once.

 Will I Need Glasses after Cataract Surgery?

 Depends.
-At Iworks Laser & Vision Center we have several of the latest generation Multifocal Lens Implants to provide uninterrupted distance and near vision.
-These new lifestyle lens implants are an excellent choice for individuals wanting Full-Vision without glasses.
+At Iworks Laser & Vision Center we have several of the latest generation Multifocal Lens Implants or Intraocular Lenses to provide uninterrupted distance and near vision.
+These new Lifestyle Lens implants are an excellent choice for individuals wanting Full-Vision without glasses.
 There are also new lens implants called Toric Intraocular lenses that can reduce or even eliminate Astigmatism errors in your vision.
 Dr. Spencer and his staff will examine and measure your eyes to help you determine which lens is best for you.

 Are All Surgeons the Same?

 Though the majority of patients obtain a good result with most surgeons.
 The Best Cataract Surgeons are able to perform surgery very quickly and with the least discomfort.
 Dr. Spencer’s technique utilizes the latest in surgical equipment to deliver a painless experience in a relaxing Outpatient Center.
 The result is quicker healing with less long term complications.
-Dr. Spencer has been a leader in Advanced Technology Lens placement and has the experience necessary to make your cataract surgery a success!
+Dr. Spencer has been a leader in Painless Cataract Surgery and Advanced Technology Lenses for decades and he has the experience necessary to make your cataract surgery a success!